ygpark80/aws-cfntag/README.md

 # cfntag

-`cfntag` is a command-line tool for tagging AWS resources.
+`cfntag` is a command-line tool for tagging AWS resources within a given CloudFormation Stack.
 Currently, it supports a limited number of AWS services.
 You can find the list of supported services in the [`src/aws`](./src/aws) folder.
 The current codebase serves my personal needs; if you need more resources to be implemented, please mention it in the [Issues](./issues) section.

 ## Usage